feureau/Feureau-Digital-Library/Philosophy/Thomas Munro - Arts and their Interrelations.md

 In the Renaissance and afterward, the prejudice against the manual diminished, and less emphasis was placed on the basis of division-"manual or non-manual."
 The aristocratic distinction between noble and ignoble still persisted, however; and it continued to be associated with that between "fine" (aesthetic, non-utilitarian) and "useful."

 Still later, in the late nineteenth and twentieth centuries, another change occurred, through the rise of democratic ideas and the rising power of the middle and lower classes.
-The basis of distinction "noble,

-152 THE ARTS AND THEIR INTERRELATIONS

-ignoble" no longer seemed important.
+The basis of distinction "noble, ignoble" no longer seemed important.
 "Manual and non-manual," "fine and useful," seemed much less important than before.
 However, theorists tried to preserve some objective distinction out of the old complex of ideas.
 They pointed out that the contrast between "fine or aesthetic" and "useful" was only a matter of degree, but preserved it nevertheless in theoretical classifications.

 Through the industrial revolution and the rise of applied science, many skills and industries became highly developed along specialized, utilitarian lines, with little or no aesthetic aim.
 They gradually ceased to be called "arts" or "useful arts," thus leaving the term "art" for those skills which did have an aesthetic aim or function, perhaps along with others, as in architecture.
 The principal basis of division was still that of "aim and emphasis" or "intended nature of the product."
 Another distinction on this basis now came into use: the arts previously called "useful" were sometimes called "decorative" instead, because this aspect of their double nature now seemed more important from the aesthetic point of view.
 However, terms emphasizing their usefulness were also current, such as "applied" and "functional."

 During the late nineteeenth and especially the twentieth century, a trend occurred which may be described either as the spread of industrialism into the aesthetic realm-into the making of beautiful products-or as the revival of aesthetic aims in machine industry.
 In any case, products with aesthetic aims now came to be made and reproduced by mechanized, mass processes.
 This led to a revival in theory of an old basis of division: that of the kind of process involved.
 On this basis, however, the important distinction no longer seemed to be manual or non-manual, but handmade or machine-made.
 Handmade methods had dominated the aesthetic realm so long that it was sometimes doubted whether there could be such a thing as machine-made art.
 But the strong emphasis on attractive appearance or "eye appeal" in some machine products led to a new category within the realm of art: that of industrial arts, or mechanized, mass-produced, aesthetic arts.
 However, only part of the process of manufacture was usually included as art: the designing, inventive phase.

 Since the establishment of the French academies, there had been a tendency to divide the arts into three or more groups, partly because of existing professional alignments.
 Music was one; literature was another:; architecture, painting, sculpture, and the useful decorative arts formed a third.
-Opera and dancing, as combined theater arts,
+Opera and dancing, as combined theater arts, sometimes formed a fourth.

-DIFFERENT KINDS OF ART 153

-sometimes formed a fourth.
 These main groups have often split into smaller ones.
 For example, architecture often parts company with painting and sculpture in setting up separate educational institutions.
 Literature has tended to split into linguistic sections: English, French, Latin, etc., with occasional reintegration as "comparative literature."
 But architecture, painting, sculpture, and the useful decorative arts are treated as one field in books and courses on art history and appreciation, and in college art departments.
 Sometimes the old name "fine arts" is transferred to this field, thus leaving out music and literature.
-Sometimes "art'" alone is used.
+Sometimes "art" alone is used.
 But the name "visual arts" has begun to replace it in this connection, being more objectively descriptive, less ambiguous and controversial.
-Such a name implies still another basis of division : that of which sense is primarily addressed.
+Such a name implies still another basis of division: that of which sense is primarily addressed.

-Part Two

-RELATIONS BETWEEN THE �ARTS
+## RELATIONS BETWEEN THE ARTS

-V

-Philosophical Classifications of the Arts
+### Philosophical Classifications of the Arts

-1. In philosophy before 1700
+#### In philosophy before 1700

 The concept of fine or aesthetic arts being largely a product of the eighteenth century, no attempts were made before that time to classify such arts in a systematic way.
 During and since the eighteenth century, a great many theories have been proposed, involving classification of the arts under various headings.

 The more philosophical of these go far beyond mere verbal classification, seeking to explain the basic similarities and differences between the arts; to point out the underlying factors-metaphysical, psychological, social, and others-which connect and differentiate the arts; and thus to show the place of each art in the total scheme of world history and culture.
 Some also appraise the relative values of the arts, and arrange them in a hierarchy of ascending importance.
 Such philosophical theories are called "systems" of the arts, in contrast with superficially classified lists.
 Most of them have constituted sections in larger philosophical systems, intended by their authors to set forth fundamental truths about the universe in general: the nature of reality, of mind, of moral values, of man's place in the universe.
 As such, they often form a part of some general theory of aestheticsof beauty, aesthetic value, and the nature of aesthetic experience.
 Some have fitted into vast empirical surveys of human knowledgeschemes for classifying all the branches of science and technology, within which the fine arts are shown to have a place.
-In more recent years, since the problem of classifying the arts has come to be a

-recognized task of aesthetics, many separate articles have been written on the subject.
+In more recent years, since the problem of classifying the arts has come to be a recognized task of aesthetics, many separate articles have been written on the subject.

 Like all other problems of aesthetics, this also can be traced back to ancient philosophy.
-Aristotle, for example, seems to be on the verge of a system of arts and sciences when he distinguishes "productive philosophy" from theoretical and practical philosophy, as that
+Aristotle, for example, seems to be on the verge of a system of arts and sciences when he distinguishes "productive philosophy" from theoretical and practical philosophy, as that which terminates in the origination of permanent products."

-157

-Ts AND THEIR INTERRELATIONS 158 THE ARTS AN

-h terminates in the origination of permanent products."
 This might ell have led him to a theory of the arts.
 "Poetics," in a broad sense, w means "making" or "doing," and is applicable to all the arts, Pseful and fine.
 But Aristotle's Poetics deals mainly with one of the "imitative" arts, which we now call "poetry."
 Some scholars have supposed that Aristotle intended to give a theory of �� the arFS, an.d that the Poetics is only one surviving fragment of this.
 It begins wrt.h a brief comparison between epic poetry, tragedy, comedy, dithyrambic poetry, and the music of the flute and lyre.
 All are said to be modes of imitation, but to differ in respect to medium, objects, and manner of imitation.
 All these arts are contrasted with the imitation or representation of objects through the medium of color and shape.
 They are said to produce imitation through rhythm, language, and harmony.
 In flute and lyre music, harmony and rhythm alone are employed, while dancing u�es rhythmical movement without harmony.
 There is another art, says Aristotle, which has no name (today, we call it literature"), and which imitates by means of language alone."
 This is a clear start toward distinguishing the arts, including the visual arts and music, on a basis of medium.
 It is unfortunate that the Poetics in its present form does not pursue this broad approach, which was not carried out thoroughly until modern times.

 We have already looked at the early history of the concept of fine arts, at its relation to "liberal" and "useful" arts, and at the varying list of arts which were considered "fine" at different times.
 There is little between Aristotle and the seventeenth century which bears directly on the classification of the fine arts.
 One may cull from many writers, here and there, an isolated reference which now seems related to that problem.
 But the problem of classification itself is not systematically followed up.